 Chief Roberts joined the Missouri S&T Police Department in June, 2016 after having served over 25 years with the United States Secret Service and 5 years with the Kansas City, MO Police Department.

-Lt.
-Oscar Kemp has served with the Missouri S&T Police Department since December, 2009.
-Lt.
-Kemp supervises the evening shift officers and manages the Campus Service Officer staff.
+Assistant Chief Oscar Kemp has served with the Missouri S&T Police Department since December, 2009.
+Captain Kemp supervises the officers and manages the Campus Service Officer staff.

 Sgt.
 Brandon Guth has served with the Missouri S&T Police Department since February, 2011.
 Sgt.
 Guth is assigned to supervise the Midnight Shift operations.
 Sgt.
 Guth is also a certified EMT and teaches several classes on campus including CPR, AED operation, and basic First Aid.